Jac-Zac/My-home-config/README.md

 ### New configurations for my M1 Macbook pro 💻

 - If you want my same color theme go to -> https://github.com/arcticicestudio/nord-iterm2
-- I use Iterm, as a terminal emulator, in the minimal style and with 20 padding.
+- I use iTerm in minimal mode with tab bar on the bottom, and add borderless and with 20 padding
 - My window manager is [Amethyst](https://github.com/ianyh/Amethyst)
 - I also use [Thor](https://apps.apple.com/us/app/thor/id1120999687?mt=12) and [Alfred](https://www.alfredapp.com)
 - I added a few neovim configurations to take better notes and also use Latex integrated with markdown!
 - To make neovim work on Apple Silicon (as of now) you can take a look at [this](https://github.com/neovim/neovim/pull/12624)
-- I use radare2 as a decompiler and it works with apple silicon, It can easly be installed with brew
 - Absolutely disable wallpaper tinting in windows inside system preferences > general on macOS Big Sur

 ###### if you use nvim do ...